Enmn/TwPlay/README.md

-# Twplay
+## Twplay - Chrome Extension for Watching Saved Twitch Videos

-Add this Chrome extension to easily recover saved Twitch videos for any user.
-The extension provides a user-friendly video player with advanced capabilities, making it easy to watch and manage Twitch streams.
-The extension is updated regularly to ensure compatibility with the latest Twitch features and changes, so you can enjoy a seamless viewing experience.
-Try it today and never miss a stream on Twitch again!
+Install this Chrome extension to effortlessly access saved Twitch videos.
+It features a user-friendly, advanced video player, simplifying the process of watching and managing Twitch streams.
+Frequent updates ensure compatibility with the latest Twitch features, guaranteeing a seamless viewing experience.
+Don't miss another Twitch stream—try it today!

-## Installtion
+## Installation

+To get started, follow these steps to install the extension:

+1. Download the extension from the [GitHub repository](https://github.com/yourusername/twplay).
+2. Unzip the downloaded file.
+3. Open the Chrome browser and go to the extensions manager.
+4. Enable "Developer Mode" in the top right corner of the extensions manager.
+5. Click on "Load unpacked" and select the folder where you unzipped the extension.
-To get started, just install the extension from GitHub, unzip it, go to the extensions manager, enable developer mode, and install it.
-Once installed, you can browse Twitch for any saved video and use the video player of the extension to watch it.
+6. Once installed, you can browse Twitch for any saved video and use the video player provided by the extension to watch it.

-## Errors
+## Known Issues and Errors

-- In some of the saved broadcasts, it may not work for you, and the reason is most likely in the **M3U8** file link, the content of which is not the same as other broadcasts, or reserved with rights, etc. but we are working on that
+While "Twplay" is designed to work with most saved Twitch broadcasts, there may be cases where it doesn't function as expected.
+The most common reason for this is the **M3U8** file link, which can vary in content for different broadcasts or may be protected by rights restrictions.
+The development team is actively working to address these issues and improve compatibility.

 ## License

-The source code for the site is licensed under the GPL-3.0 license<br>
+The source code for the "Twplay" Chrome extension is licensed under the GPL-3.0 license.
+You can find the license file in the repository under [LICENSE](LICENSE).

-Find a file called [LICENSE](LICENSE)<br>
-Developr - Enmn
+**Developer:** Enmn